 Line 48 - If the amount on Line 47 is a loss, and you were required to reduce the net operating loss reported on your federal Form 1120-S because you excluded any discharge of indebtedness income from this tax year's gross income, then you may be required to reduce the net loss reported on Line 47.
 Use the worksheet below to figure your loss reduction.
-Attach a copy of your federal Form 982 Reduction of Tax Attributes Due to Discharge of Indebtedness, to your Form IL-1120-ST. For more information, see department regulations Section 100.2310(c).
+Attach a copy of your federal Form 982, Reduction of Tax Attributes Due to Discharge of Indebtedness, to your Form IL-1120-ST. For more information, see Illinois Income Tax Regulations, Section 100.2310(c).

 Line 49 - If you have a discharge of indebtedness adjustment on Line 48, add lines 47 (a negative number) and 48 (a positive number), and write the result here.
-This amount cannot be greater than zero.
+This amount cannot be greater than "0".

-If you do not have a discharge of indebtedness adjustment, write zero on Line 48 and the amount from Line 47 on Line 49.
+If you do not have a discharge of indebtedness adjustment, write "0" on Line 48 and the amount from Line 47 on Line 49.

-Line 50 - Write your Illinois NLD carryforward from any Illinois loss year ending on or after December 31, 1986, from Illinois Schedule NLD, Line 7.
+Line 50 - Write your Illinois NLD carryforward from Illinois Schedule NLD, Step 1, Line 7.
 Attach Illinois Schedule NLD to your Form IL-1120-ST.